FailAcademy/learning/web-dev-foundation/_lessons/01-html-css/01-intro-to-html.md

 - Nested Tags
 - Inserting Images

-[comment]: Insert a visual image of the end result of the page to style

 *Match the visual example* provided as closely as possible.
 You will have a chance to practice using the following tags: paragraphs, headers, line‐breaks, strong, emphasis, links as well as others that the instructor has shown in class today.
 There are no images are required for this exercise.
 Please save your file as: **firstname_html_assign1.html**